Browsers

 On Google Chrome, you are probably familiar with how to access Settings:

 However, your browser also has hidden settings that you can’t change from this menu.
-One of these hidden settings is called the ExtensionInstallForcelist.
+One of these hidden settings is called the ExtensionInstallForcelist .

-Find the Extension's ID
+Finding an Extension's ID

-To get started, you first need to find the extension ID of the browser extension that you want to enforce.
-You will have to use the extension ID in order to instruct your browser to keep it installed.
+Whether you want to block a Chrome extension or enforce an extension, you'll need to find the extension's ID.
+You will have to use the extension ID in order to instruct your browser to protect it from being disabled or uninstalled.

-How to Enforce a Browser Extension on Windows
+Enforce a Chrome Extension on Windows

 The easiest way to modify the Registry on Windows is to use Command Prompt, although it can get a bit confusing if you're unfamiliar with how to use it.

-If you prefer a cleaner user-interface, it is still possible to do this with the Registry Editor.
+If you prefer a cleaner user interface, it is still possible to do this with the Registry Editor.

-We'll enforce an extension using both approaches and you can choose the one that works best for you.
+We'll enforce an extension using both approaches, and you can choose the one that works best for you.

 You can use the Windows Command Prompt program to run commands that make changes to your system.
 This is the simplest way to enforce browser extensions since you can just copy/paste the commands.